MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 The presence and content of the body will vary based on the action requested and the headers provided.

+## Causality and Ordering at the Semantic Layer

+Because HTTP is fundamentally a request-response protocol, the request is assumed always to have preceded and triggered the response.
+While it is legal for a server to issue a response while the request is still in progress, this is conceptually equal to issuing the response after the request is complete.
+Servers may be able to identify error conditions and send early responses with errors; early successes are unlikely.

+There is no such thing as a response without a request, though HTTP/2 push stretches this concept by allowing the server to specify both the request and the response.
+This is an extension of classic HTTP semantics as a performance optimization.

 # Transport Services Required {#transport}

 The HTTP Semantic Layer depends on the availability of several services from its lower layer:

+  - Addressing
   - Reliable delivery
   - In-order delivery
   - Partial delivery